nealhnguyen/ergodox-zmk-config/readme.md

   options should instead go in `config/slicemk_ergodox_leftcentral.conf`.
 - To use with a custom ZMK fork, edit `config/west.yml`.

+# Layout Images

+Visual representations of the keyboard layout layers are available in the `layoutImages/` directory:

+- `layer1.heic` - Base layer layout
+- `layer2.heic` - Secondary layer layout
+- `layer3.heic` - Tertiary layer layout

+These images show the key assignments for each layer to help visualize your keyboard configuration.

 # Board/Shield

 If you are not sure which dongle or PCB version you have, please put your